What I Will Work For

 • Posting regularly via social media and recording monthly videos outlining Council business and meetings.

-• Serve as the Chair of Community Funding Investment Committee – disbursing over $1 million in council funds to community groups and organisations
+• Served on the Community Funding Investment Committee, including as Chair – disbursing over $1 million in council funds to community groups and organisations

-• Working with iwi and hapū – served on Te Rewa Rewa Working Party, played a key role in acquiring land for conservation initiative in Kōhanga Moa/Inglewood (supported by Pukerangiora Hapū), supported introduction of a Māori Ward, supported development of CBD Strategy in partnership with Ngati Te Whiti Hapū, supported protection of Hauranga Pā in Oakura
+• Working with iwi and hapū – played a key role in acquiring land for conservation initiative in Kōhanga Moa/Inglewood (supported by Pukerangiora Hapū), supported introduction of a Māori Ward, development of CBD Strategy in partnership with Ngati Te Whiti Hapū, protection of Hauranga Pā in Oakura, supported call to stand against seabed mining.

 Environment